Main Mayan Ruis at Yucatan area

 One of the lates restoration site, perfect conditions of monuments.

-30 miles of Valladolid
+30 miles from Valladolid

 El Castillo overlooks surrounding temples and dates to around 600 AD.